pawanit17/spring/README.md

 }
 ```

-- Another term that comes up is Inversion of Control Container.
+- Another term that often comes up in Spring context is Inversion of Control Container.
 This means that instead of developers creating an instance of a class, we shift the responsbility of creating an instance from the class that needs a dependency onto to Spring framework.
 Because this is an Inversion, we refer to it as IoC.
+- Spring provides a container referred to as Spring Application context that creates and manages application components.
+These components or beans are wired together inside the Spring application context to make a complete application.
+This act of wiring beans together is based on a pattern called Dependency Injection ( achieved using property accessor methods or constructor arguments ).
+- Spring has several modules
+  - Spring Core - Basic Management of Beans
+  - Spring Security - Authentication and Authorization
+  - Spring MVC - For web applications
+  - Spring - Mainly for IOC / Dependency Injection.
+Testability.
+Achieves in loosely coupled application, which help in testing better.
+  - Spring AOP - For Aspect Oriented Programming
+  - Spring Data - For connections to databases

 # Annotations
 - Spring uses several annotations to do special processing.
 Annotations give special meaning to functions and classes.